CoderKawsar/book-catalog/README.md

   - Genre
   - Publication Date

-- In all books page a search bar that allows users to search for books based on criteria such as title, author, or genre.
+- There is a search bar on top that allows users to search for books based on criteria such as title, author, or genre.

 - Filtering options in the side of the search bar to narrow down the book list based on genre & publication year.